Herringbone gear: Manufacture

 Precision herringbone gears are more difficult to manufacture than equivalent spur or helical gears and consequently are more expensive, so typically they are used in heavy machinery.

 Where the oppositely angled teeth meet in the middle of a herringbone gear, the alignment may be such that tooth tip meets tooth tip, or the alignment may be staggered, so that tooth tip meets tooth trough.
 The latter alignment is the unique defining characteristic of a Wuest type herringbone gear, named after its inventor Caspar Wüst-Kunz.

 A disadvantage of the herringbone gear is that it cannot be cut by simple gear hobbing machines, as the cutter would run into the other half of the gear.
-Solutions to this have included assembling small gears by stacking two helical gears together, cutting the gears with a central groove to provide clearance, and (particularly in the early days) by casting the gears to an accurate pattern and without further machining.
-With the older method of fabrication, herringbone gears had a central channel separating the two oppositely-angled courses of teeth.
+Solutions to this have included assembling small gears by stacking two helical gears together, cutting the gears with a central groove to provide clearance as per Wüst patent, and (particularly in the early days) by casting the gears to an accurate pattern and without further machining.
+With the first two methods of fabrication, herringbone gears had a central channel separating the two oppositely-angled courses of teeth.
 This was necessary to permit the shaving tool to run out of the groove.

-The development of the Sykes gear shaper made it possible to have continuous teeth with no central gap.
+The development of the Sykes gear shaper in the 1910s made it possible to have continuous teeth with no central gap.
 Sunderland, also in England, also produced a herringbone cutting machine.
 The Sykes uses cylindrical guides and round cutters; the Sunderland uses straight guides and rack-type cutters.
-The W. E. Sykes Co. dissolved in 1983–1984.
-Since then it has been common practice to obtain an older machine and rebuild it if necessary to create this unique type of gear.
+The W. E. Sykes Co. dissolved in 1983–1984, since then it has been common practice to obtain an older machine and rebuild it if necessary to create this unique type of gear.
 Recently, the Bourn and Koch company has developed a CNC-controlled derivation of the W. E. Sykes design called the HDS1600-300.
 This machine, like the Sykes gear shaper, has the ability to generate a true apex without the need for a clearance groove cut around the gear.
 This allows the gears to be used in positive displacement pumping applications, as well as power transmission.
 Herringbone gears with low weight, accuracy and strength may be 3D printed.

+During both World Wars marine gearboxes for naval ships were a major production bottleneck for surging warship demand, and other propulsion options like triple-expansion steam engines and diesel-electric had to be implemented for less important and slower ships like destroyer escorts.